-Let’s take a look at our two close-shaving contenders – the Philips Series 7000 Electric Shaver S7370/12, and the Braun Series 9 9040s Wet and Dry Electric Shaver.
+In our testing, we found the Braun Series 9 and Philips Series 7000 offer great shaving closeness.
+Let’s take a “close” look at our two close-shaving contenders – the Philips Series 7000 Electric Shaver S7370/12, and the Braun Series 9 9390cc Wet and Dry Electric Shaver.

-Braun Series 9 9040s Wet and Dry Electric Shaver
+Braun Series 9 9390cc Wet and Dry Electric Shaver [Super Close Cutting]

 The Series 9 Electric Shaver utilizes a SyncroSonic shaving head that contains four cutting elements, each of which performs a unique function.
 Working in tandem, those four elements allow the Series 9 to cut more hair, and closer, than any other shaver on the market.

-Two Great Shavers – Which One is the Winner?
+Two Great Shavers – Which Cuts The Closest?

 In reality, it would be hard to go wrong with either model – but two factors to consider are the frequency with which you shave, and what type of beard you have.